Bedian: History

 After the British East India Company conquered Punjab, it created the Upper Bari Doab Canal (UBDC) system, bringing waters from the Ravi River to irrigate lands in the Bari doab (the interfluvial regions between the Ravi and Beas-Sutlej rivers).
 The main branch of the UBDC ran through the village of Bedian.

 During the partition of India, the Radcliffe Line, which divided the Punjab province into West Punjab (Pakistan) and East Punjab (India), fell close to Bedian.
 Radcliffe added a portion of the Kasur tehsil to the East Punjab in order to connect the Amritsar District with the rest of East Punjab.
 But Bedian fell just outside of the portion and remained in Pakistan.

-The population of Village was entirely replaced by Arain and Meo Muslims from Amritsar.

-At the time of Partition when the Bedi Sikhs were fleeing to India, they asked their servants who were Mazhabi Sikhs to stay back and look after their property since they believed that these riots and the division was a temporary phenomenon and sooner or later they would return to their village.
-However when the riots spread, Mazhabi Sikhs felt that their life was threatened.
-They converted to Christianity which was a neutral religion, thus creating a Christian population in the village.
+At the time of Partition when the Bedi Sikhs were fleeing to India, they asked their servants who were Mazhabi Sikhs to stay back and look after their property.
+Mazhabi Sikhs later converted to Christianity to escape persecution, thus creating a Christian population in the village.

 After partition, the Indian Punjab claimed proprietary rights to the waters of the UBDC.
 To avoid dependence on Indian Punjab, Pakistan created the Bambawali-Ravi-Bedian Canal, bringing waters from the Chenab River to replace those of the Indian UBDC.
 The old channels of the UBDC in Pakistan continue to be used with water from the BRB canal and other link canals.